-It is said that many of the workers who died during the construction of Mount Rushmore are buried here, however, there were NO deaths during the construction.
-However, many of the workers who worked on Mount Rushmore are in fact buried here.
+It is rumored that many of the workers who died during the construction of Mount Rushmore are buried here, when in fact there were NO deaths during the construction.
+However, many of the workers who worked on Mount Rushmore and later died are in fact buried here.

 From the front plaque